lemenkov/libyuv/docs/getting_started.md

     export GYP_DEFINES="OS=android"
     gclient sync

+Caveat: Theres an error with Google Play services updates.
+If you get the error "Your version of the Google Play services library is not up to date", run the following:
+    cd chromium/src
+    ./build/android/play_services/update.py download
+    cd ../..

 For Windows the gclient sync must be done from an Administrator command prompt.

 The sync will generate native build files for your environment using gyp (Windows: Visual Studio, OSX: XCode, Linux: make).
 This generation can also be forced manually: `gclient runhooks`